wolflu05/inventree-cups-plugin/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![CI](https://github.com/wolflu05/inventree-cups-plugin/actions/workflows/ci.yml/badge.svg)

 A label printer driver plugin for [InvenTree](https://inventree.org), which provides support for [Cups label printing servers](https://www.cups.org).
 If your printer is not cups compatible, you can setup a cups printing server.
 This [article](https://nerdig.es/labelwriter-im-netz-teil1/) describes how to setup a cups printing server for the DYMO LabelWriter 450 Duo.
+If you have a Dymo printer, you might also want to check out the dedicated inventree-dymo-plugin which is the recommended choice because it works more performant.

 ## Installation